Karen-777/Karen-777/README.md

 ## Goals

-- 🚀 My goal is to become best programmer ever.
+- 🚀 My goal is to become the best programmer ever.
-- 📖 I'm passionate about AI.
+- 📖 I'm ardent about AI.